MaxSa2004/Tab_Tech-Web-Project/README.md

 ## Game summary and stats
 When the game is over, the browser displays a game summary that consists of:
 - The duration and winner of the game;
-- The game mode,difficulty and width chosen;
+- The game mode, difficulty and width chosen;
 - The number of total turns;
 - The number of moves, captures, passes and extra rolls from each player;
 - The dice distribution (number of times each value appeared);